adwait1-g/adwait1-g.github.io/_posts/general/2025-02-28-on-the-mdi-pgdm-ib-program.md

 # 7.7 Around Berlin

 If you want good tourist spots in Berlin, then Internet is your friend.
-I will just write about my experience in Berlin (as of 21 April 2025).
+I will just write about my experience in Berlin.

 1. Berlin is filled with large supermarket chains.
 EDEKA, ALDI, Lidl, REWE, DM, Rossmann, TEDi, Woolworth and so many other stores - huge chains that sell different consumer products.
 In that for everyday groceries, ALDI/Lidl/EDEKA should suffice.
 There are a number of Asian stores across Berlin, you will mostly get Indian spices and powders there.
 I used to go to [Spice Junction](https://g.co/kgs/FPgmR4Z), this was 7-8 UBahn stops from my home.
 Here, you get chats as well (stuff like aloo-chole, samosa-chole etc.,) and on Saturdays, you get Pav Bhaji, Masala Dose and so on.
 2. If you want badly want Indian food, you can go to these: [Spice Junction](https://g.co/kgs/FPgmR4Z), [Chutney](https://g.co/kgs/4RfXApJ), [Lotus Restaurant Berlin](https://g.co/kgs/tDWtj3y), [Prema Restaurant](https://g.co/kgs/Fgy8HY8), [Saravana Bhavan](https://g.co/kgs/Kbw8TMT), [Amrit](https://g.co/kgs/YFbT7u4), [Mumbai Local](https://g.co/kgs/SUDyCTZ), [Zusshu](https://g.co/kgs/GCBuQ4M).
 Ofcourse, there are many more, but these are the ones I tried at.